Modified 25 May 2018

 Exercising your other rights

-You have a number of other rights in relation to the personal data International Barcodes Limited holds about you, however, there may be restrictions on how you may exercise the rights.
-This is largely due to the nature of the products and services we provide.
-Much of the data we collect is in order to facilitate contracts between users, facilitate payments, and provide protection for the legitimate users of our marketplace – these data uses are protected against the below rights.
+You have several other rights in relation to the personal data International Barcodes Limited holds about you.
+However, there may be restrictions on how you may exercise your rights.
+This is largely due to the nature of our products and services.
+Much of the data we collect is to facilitate contracts between users, facilitate payments, and provide protection for the legitimate users of our marketplace – these data uses are protected against the below rights.

 You have the right to: